learn-co-curriculum/dsc-postgrad-repo-content-expectations/README.md

 ### Title

-As with the name of you files and repository, the title of the notebook should also be descriptive.
+As with the name of your files and repository, the title of the notebook should also be descriptive.
 "Project Notebook" is not as informative as "EDA, Modeling, and Evaluation".
 An even more descriptive title might be "House Price Prediction: Data Exploration, Modeling and Results".
 There should be no question in a viewer's mind as to what is contained in your notebook.

 Beyond the title, you should also give an overview of your notebook's contents right at the top of the notebook.
 This allows a reader to easily skim for the content they're looking for, as well as to know exactly what is contained within the notebook.